kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-android.md

 ```
 `Environment.TEST` is a public static variable that includes `networkURL`, `networkPassphrase`, and `issuerAccountID`. `networkURL` is the location of a [Horizon server](../kin-architecture-overview.md/#horizon-servers) providing access to the test blockchain.

-Once your app is in production you will replace `STUB_APP_ID` with your `appId`, a 4-character string assigned to you by Kin and used to identify your application.
+`STUB_APP_ID` should be replaced with your `appId` once your app is in production.
+An `appID` a 4-character string assigned to you by Kin and used to identify your application.
 It contains only digits and upper and/or lower case letters.

 Your `appID` is automatically added to the `memo` field.
 For more information see the [executing a transaction](#executing-a-transaction) section.